work-with-data/mds-pca/shepard.md

 The real inventor was:

 Warren S. Torgerson, __*A Theoretical and Empirical Investigation of Multidimensional Scaling*__, Ph.D.
-Thesis, Prin~eton University 1951.
+Thesis, Princeton University 1951.